arq5x/lumpy-sv/README.md

 The minimum input is a coordinate-sorted BAM file (-B), from which LUMPY Express extracts splitters and discordants using SAMBLASTER before running LUMPY.

-Optionally, users may supply coordinate-sorted splitter (-S) and discordant (-D) BAM files which will bypass SAMBLASTER pre-processing for faster analysis.
+Optionally, users may supply coordinate-sorted splitter (-S) and discordant (-D) BAM files which will bypass SAMBLASTER extraction for faster analysis.

+#### Examples

 ### LUMPY (traditional)
 Flexible and customizable breakpoint detection for advanced users.